Covariant Quantum Error-Correcting Codes with Metrological Entanglement Advantage

-In App.~\ref{app:QFIloss}, we present a local measurement that saturates the quantum Cram\'er-Rao bound for the ideal probe state $|\psi_\theta\ra$.
-For the partially-erased probe state, a global measurement can achieve the QFI scaling, while a local measurement can surpass the standard limit in certain parameter regimes, despite not saturating the quantum Cram\'er-Rao bound.
+In Supplemental Material S8~\cite{supp}, we present a local measurement that saturates the quantum Cram\'er-Rao bound for the ideal probe state $|\psi_\theta\ra$.
+For the partially erased probe state, a global measurement can achieve the QFI scaling, while a local measurement can surpass the standard limit in certain parameter regimes, despite not saturating the quantum Cram\'er-Rao bound.

-\textit{Discussion.---}We establish code-inaccuracy bounds for a family of covariant approximate quantum error-correcting codes whose codewords house irreducible representations of $SU(2)$.
+\textit{Discussion---}We establish code-inaccuracy bounds for a family of covariant approximate quantum error-correcting codes whose codewords house irreducible representations of SU(2).
 We show that a particular (entangled) codeword can be used for quantum sensing in a way that outperforms classical strategies, even in the presence of certain noise.